Business Strategy Definition Excellence

-Our own model embeds the popular Hoshin Kanri concepts, but we want to emphasize the importance of the inclusion of a participative process in everything that follows.
-That in and of itself will be the decisive factor of a successful implementation - whether or not people were willing to follow the top Leadership on this journey the company is about to embark on.
+Our own model embeds the popular Hoshin Kanri method.
+We want to emphasize the importance of the inclusion of a participative process in the implementation.
+This in itself is the decisive factor for successful business strategy implementation - whether or not people are willing to follow the general direction in this journey the company is about to undertake.

-Overall, the strategy defines the key directions that will be acted on in the future.
-It can be detailed, but it must still be complemented by a genuine implementation plan that defines and implements the practical actions necessary to take the strategic directions and to reach the defined strategic objectives.
+Overall, the Business Strategy definition gives the key directions that will be acted on in the future.
+It can be detailed, but it must still be complemented by a genuine implementation plan.
+That one defines the practical actions necessary to take the strategic directions and to reach the defined strategic objectives.

 The easiest way to measure the Excellence of such an operational plan is to check for a few of its key elements:

-Strategy objectives are defined as mid-to-long-term objectives.
+The objectives of the business strategy are defined as medium and long term objectives.
 They must be broken down by way of yearly objectives, and budgets must be connected to them.
 An older study by R. Kaplan revealed that up to 60% of organisations don't actually do this - our recent experience more than corroborates that idea.

-Likewise, these objectives must be communicated and cascaded down at each hierarchical level into departmental (team, affilitates, business units...) objectives.
+Likewise, these objectives must be communicated and cascaded down at each hierarchical level into departmental (team, affiliates, business units...) objectives.

-Though strategy implementation is primarily a top down process, it must also include a participative process to guarantee relevant integration with operations, a full understanding and the proper alignment between the different managerial levels.
+Though business strategy deployment is primarily a top down process, it must also include a participative process.
+It guarantees relevant integration with operations, a full understanding and the proper alignment between the different managerial levels.

-This process should include collaborative and iterative sessions between two managerial levels, which itself is invaluable in terms of clarifying the strategy, objectives, indicators and all strategic action plans.
-Such a process is sometimes referred to as the "Catch Ball Process," coming from a Japanese game in which children playfully throw a ball back and forth.
+This process should include collaborative and iterative sessions between two managerial levels.
+This is invaluable in terms of clarifying the strategy definition, objectives, indicators and all strategic action plans.
+Such a process is sometimes referred to as the "Catch Ball Process".
+It comes from a Japanese game in which children playfully throw a ball back and forth.

 Though the title of this is playful in nature, it's importance is paramount.
-This refers to the idea that the impact of each strategy on each organisational area and/or department MUST be identified as early on in the process as possible.
+The idea is that the impact of the business strategy definition on each organisational area and/or department MUST be identified as early on in the process as possible.

-In other words, each individual must understand his or her role in achieving the strategy, or at least how their own efforts impact his or her organisation.
-People need to feel how their work and behaviour are aligned to the strategy.
+In other words, each individual must understand his or her role in achieving the business strategy.
+Or at least how their own efforts impact his or her organisation.
+People need to feel how their work and behaviour are aligned to the business strategy definition.
 If they are unable to do this, then it is a strong sign that something has been missed in the strategy definition, communication, cascading or even implementation.

 Maybe the best example of this is a now-famous story featuring then-President John F. Kennedy and a janitor he encountered while visiting NASA in 1961.
 Kennedy came across a man who was passionately and enthusiastically mopping the floor.
 The President stopped to ask him what his job was and the answer was a succinct: "I'm helping to put a man on the moon!"